-Breaks from treatment are important because, during chemo, a person might experience some temporary health problems called side effects.
-All medications can have side effects.
+During chemo, a person might have some temporary health problems called side effects.
+All medicines can have side effects.
 In their effort to kill cancer cells, chemo drugs can make normal cells sick.
-Breaks during chemo cycles allow time for normal cells to get better.

 Because everyone's different, some people will have fewer side effects than others.
 Common side effects of chemo are loss of appetite, nausea, vomiting, and temporary hair loss.
-Someone receiving chemo also might feel tired, bruise easily, and catch infections easily.
+Someone people also might feel tired, bruise easily, and catch infections easily.

 Medicines are available that can help people feel better if they have side effects from chemo.
 Doctors, nurses, and other members of the cancer treatment team will try to answer questions, help the person get well, and make him or her comfortable.
 And having family and friends around for support also can make someone feel better.

 Here are some tips for a person who's getting chemo:

 Wash hands well and often, especially before eating, after using the bathroom, and after touching animals.
 This helps to prevent infection.